ericasiegel/cms-blog/README.md

 ## Usage

 The Tech Blog is a place where people in the Tech industry can come together and discuss new avancements in technologies, concepts, issues/solutions, etc. The can create their own posts, edit them, and comment on other posts.
+If the user is not logged in, they can still see the posts and comments.

 ### App Instructions